 The goal of the paraDIGMS initiative is to create channels of communication, spaces for reflection, opportunities to collaborate, and a greater sense of collective responsibility for the well-being of the profession at the graduate level.
 Graduate directors and graduate committee members, as well as department chairs and others invested in graduate education, often work in relative isolation.
 The activities of paraDIGMS are designed to help build a professional community among these faculty and to provide professional resources to support their work.

 In addition to serving as support and professional development for individual graduate program leaders, the activities of paraDIGMS aim to energize systemic changes in graduate education by enacting policies and practices that provide equitable opportunities for all students, with a particular focus on students belonging to groups historically marginalized in the mathematical sciences.

-Graduate program leaders can register for paraDIGMS working groups.
-These small collaborative groups will provide opportunities for members to identify common challenges, develop solutions, share successful practices, and build a supportive community with a shared sense of purpose.
-Members will work together to implement effective and equitable policies and practices for recruiting, admitting, retaining, and supporting students in their programs, especially students from groups traditionally underrepresented in mathematics.
-Working groups will also have access to structured discussion prompts and questions to lead them to reflect on strategies shared in the ongoing paraDIGMS Workshop Series.
+Each working group brings together about six current and prospective graduate program leaders from different institutions with shared interests and concerns.
+These small collaborative groups identify common challenges, develop solutions, share successful practices, and build a supportive community with a shared sense of purpose.
+Group members develop and implement equitable policies and practices for recruiting, admitting, retaining, and supporting students in their programs, especially students from underrepresented groups.
+Working groups are provided with discussion prompts and have access to paraDIGMS Workshops and other resources to stimulate their discussions.

 All levels of experience and expertise are welcome—we are all here to learn from one another.

 Some working groups have begun to meet and will continue to meet on a regular basis through April 2021.
 Scheduling is flexible and is coordinated by working group members.
 New working groups are being formed on a rolling basis.
 Register here to join a paraDIGMS working group.